About

 — End Sessions

 With her effortless swagger and electrifying presence, Rhoads’s steadfast refusal to compromise on anything regarding her artistic vision has paid off.
-Impressively, Rhoads has consistently found ways to balance the evolution and refinement of her sound while staying true to her original artistic aesthetic and vision.

 — Buzz Music LA